CitrineInformatics/citrine-python/docs/source/data_extraction.rst

 Creating and reading tables
 ---------------------------

-An :class:`~citrine.resources.ara_definition.AraDefinitionCollection` object facilitates access to the collection of all Ara definitions associated with a Project.
-Via such an object, one can preview an AraDefinition on an explicit set of roots (rows):
+An :class:`~citrine.resources.ara_definition.AraDefinitionCollection` object facilitates access to the collection of all Ara definitions visible to a Project.
+Via such an object, one can preview a draft AraDefinition on an explicit set of Material Histories, defined by their root materials:

 For example: